dappnode/DAppNodeDocs/docs/user-guide/dapps/multiclient.md

 # Ethereum Consesus Layer (Eth 2.0) Multiclient

 DAppNode is a key piece of infrastructure decentralization.
-Our mission is to make running infrastructure easy for everyone, so we are now introducing multiple clients to validate the Ethereum Consensus Layer
+Our mission is to make running infrastructure easy for everyone, so we are now introducing multiple clients to validate the Ethereum Consensus Layer.

+In this document we will talk about the following chapters:

 - Current situation
-- Technical Aspects
-- Start validating from scratch
+- Basics to start validating
+- Installing a consensus layer client
-- Migrate from one client to another
+- Migrating from one client to another

 ## Current Situation

 **Status for Prater Testnet:** Testing phase of the new multiclient setup.
 Objective is to get as much feedback before releasing to Mainnet.

 **Status for Mainnet:** Validating on Eth Mainnet on a DAppNode is supported with Prysm only.
-## Instructions to start validating
+### Basics to start validating

 Assumptions: